Rhino Poaching Statistics

 Read more about the Buyers of Rhino Horn ►

 Botswana is presently home to roughly a third of Africa’s elephants and is a popular destination for tourists seeking the scenery of the ancient Kalahari Desert and the huge concentrations of wildlife in Chobe National Park.
-In the past Botswana has faced severe poaching problems and within the last several years has made significant investments in the protection of its wildlife, wildlife relocation to safer internal areas; translocation of wildlife from dangerous areas of South Africa by the Rhino Without Borders campaign; wildlife monitoring through governmental and non-governmental organizations; and support of its wildlife tourism industry.
+In the past Botswana has faced severe poaching problems and within the last several years has made significant investments in the protection of its wildlife.
+These programs include wildlife relocation to safer internal areas; translocation of wildlife from dangerous areas of South Africa by the Rhino Without Borders campaign; wildlife monitoring through governmental and non-governmental organizations; and strong support of its wildlife tourism industry.
 The country’s population of black rhinoceroses and white rhinoceroses were estimated to number 502 as of the end of 2017 (page 2).
 As of 2022, the total number of rhino left in Botswana had reduced to 265 according to an International Rhino Foundation report (PDF) released in September.
 A government report perhaps citing older numbers put the total rhino population at 308 individuals.

 There are three species of rhinoceros in Asia compared to Africa’s two.
-While Africa’s rhinos both have two horns, rhinos in Asia are notable for having only one.
+While rhinos are typically depicted as having two horns, the rhinoceroses indigenous to India are notable for having only one.
 The species native to India is aptly named the Indian rhino, also called the greater one-horned rhino.
-Like the Javan and Sumatran species have suffered tremendously from over-hunting and poaching.
+Like the Javan and Sumatran species, Indian rhino populations have historically suffered tremendously from over-hunting and poaching.
 However their populations seem to be rebounding while illegal and unregulated surplus killing has historically been in decline.
 As of 2022, the government of India reported that the population of greater one-horned rhino rose to 4,014 individuals.

 Conservation efforts, including anti-poaching and stronger support for national parks, have helped to increase Indian rhinoceros populations (pages 7 & 8) in the country.
 In Kaziranga National Park rhino populations recovered from 366 individuals in 1966 to 1,855 in 2006.
 From 2006 through 2015 just under 200 rhinos have been documented as poached in India.
-In April 2016 a greater one-horned rhino was poached only hours after Prince William’s visit to Kaziranga NP, bringing the year’s total to 7 for the first four months of the year.
+Poaching has steadily decreased within WPSI’s areas of operation and data-collection since a peak of 41 in 2013 with just 13 illegally killed in 2017.

 Kenya is home to many national parks and national reserves that have provided a home to tens of thousands of elephants and hundreds of rhinoceros just a few years ago.
 The Amboseli, Tsavo East, and Tsavo West National Parks, as well as the Maasai Mara National Reserve, are among the most popular tourist destinations in the country and help bring in hundreds of thousands of local and international visitors each year.
 Many of these parks and reserves are protected by the Kenya Wildlife Service (KWS), established in 1990, which employs anti-poaching rangers and other personnel to combat local wildlife poaching as well as cross-border operations to arrest major wildlife parts traffickers.
 These traffickers bring ivory, leopard skins, and rhino horn into the country with the express intent to smuggle the products to foreign markets.